 "To an Israeli, when you order shakshuka, it's like [when Americans order] two eggs and sausage," food writer and cookbook author Adeena Sussman, who lately has split her time between New York and Tel Aviv, explains.
 The dish, which came to Israel with immigrants from Tunisia, is an essential part of the Israeli breakfast canon and, in recent years, has increasingly become a popular staple of brunch menus around the U.S.

-Six years ago, however, when Israeli chef Einat Admony opened her Nolita restaurant, Balaboosta, with shakshuka on the menu, few of her diners knew what it was: "They couldn't even say it back then.
+Eight years ago, however, when Israeli chef Einat Admony opened her Nolita restaurant, Balaboosta, with shakshuka on the menu, few of her diners knew what it was: "They couldn't even say it back then.
 'Shak-what?'" she recalls them asking, dragging out the a in "what."
-Today, she says only tourists ask her servers what the dish is when ordering one of the three variations she offers at her restaurants: a traditional recipe at Balaboosta; another prepared with eggplant at her new Barcelona-meets-Tel Aviv spot, Combina; and one made with spicy tomato-based chrime sauce, goat's-milk feta and za'atar at Bar Bolonat.
+These days, she says only tourists ask her servers what the dish is when ordering one of the three variations she offers at her restaurants: a traditional recipe at Balaboosta; another prepared with eggplant at her new Barcelona-meets-Tel Aviv spot, Combina; and one made with spicy tomato-based chrime sauce, goat's-milk feta and za'atar at Bar Bolonat.